leandromoreira/digital_video_introduction/README.md

 In the early days engineering come up with a technique for doubling the perceived frame rate of a video display **without consuming extra bandwidth**, this technique is known as **interlaced video**.
 It basically sends half of the screen in 1 "frame" and the next "frame" they send the other half.

-Today we use mostly **progressive scan technique** to build our images, progressive is a way of displaying, storing, or transmitting moving images in which all the lines of each frame are drawn in sequence.
+Today screens render mostly using **progressive scan technique**, progressive is a way of displaying, storing, or transmitting moving images in which all the lines of each frame are drawn in sequence.

 ![interlaced vs progressive](/i/interlaced_vs_progressive.png "interlaced vs progressive")

-Now you have an idea about what is an **image**, how its **colors** are arranged, how many **bits per second** do we spend to show a video with a given **resolution** using a given **frame rate** and many other terms such as interlaced, PAR and others.
+Now we have an idea about what is an **image**, how its **colors** are arranged, how many **bits per second** do we spend to show a video, if it's constant (CBR)  or variable (VBR), with a given **resolution** using a given **frame rate** and many other terms such as interlaced, PAR and others.

+# Image capture

 # How to use jupyter